MiYanDoris/GraspVLA-real-world-controller/README.md

 - Gripper actions and delta translations are printed in console

 ### Safety Features

+- When the robot receives an external force larger than FORCE_LIMIT (default 15N), it will print `large external force or robot abnormal, trying to recover...` and lift by 5cm to avoid collision.

 - To avoid objects from falling when opening the gripper (q), enable automatic lowering by adding `--automatically_put_down` flag to `docker-compose.yml`.
 It will move down the gripper by 10cm before opening the gripper to prevent the object from falling and breaking.

-- When the robot receives an external force larger than FORCE_LIMIT (default 15N), it will print `large external force or robot abnormal, trying to recover...` and lift by 5cm to avoid collision.
+If you enable this feature, press `q` after the object is lifted high enough to avoid robot arm colliding with the table.

+### Category List
+We provide a list of categories we've tested in `res/category_list.txt`.
+You can start with these verified categories to test the correctness of the pipeline.

 ## Citation